f5devcentral/access-labs/class4/module2/lab03.rst

     |image013|

 #.
-Click on the **Advanced Resource Assign** Policy Item to the changes made.
+Click on the **Advanced Resource Assign** Policy Item to display the changes.

     |image014|

 #.
-The Advance Resource Assign now has two Webtop Links.
+The Advanced Resource Assign now has two Webtop Links.
 If we wanted to remove the link we would simply send a new request using the PATCH method that didn't contain the resource inside a transaction.

     |image028|